 Education & Certification

-Undergraduate Degree: California State University-Monterey Bay - Bachelors, Software engineer
+Undergraduate Degree: California State University-Monterey Bay - Bachelor of Science, Computer Software Engineering

 Swimming, hiking, playing hacky sack, trying new foods, going to the beach, scary movies, and much more!